 We are a group of very different people; some autistic, some not, some married, some single, some therapists, some engineers, some systemisers, some empathisers, some were seeking help, some were seeking to give it... but all of us were seeking greater understanding.
-We all, one way or another, found our way to Peter Flowerdew and his work in Transactional Analysis.
+We all, one way or another, found our way to Peter Flowerdew and Rich Hall and their work in Transactional Analysis.

 A serendipitous series of meetings saw our little group bond together over the course of a year or so, as we eagerly absorbed the theories and models that Peter Flowerdew and Aspie co-collaborator Rich Hall generated, and it brought us to the same conclusion: Transactional Analysis (TA) could be adapted to act as a translator between people with Asperger's (Aspies) and the neurotypical (NT) majority (people not on the autistic spectrum).
 Furthermore, if we put our very diverse heads together, we could show anyone how it worked, fairly quickly and with relative ease.